goetas/twital/doc/en/source/api.rst

         }
     }

+Let's take a look to ``visit`` method:
 * ``$attr``: Gets the the `DOMAttr` node for our attribute.
 * ``$twital``: Gets the Twital compiler.

+The ``visit`` method have to transform the custom attribute into valid Twig code.

-The `visit` method can also return one of the following constants:
+The ``visit`` method can also return one of the following constants:
-* `Attribute::STOP_NODE` : instructs the compiler to skip to next node (next sibiling)
+* ``Attribute::STOP_NODE``: instructs the compiler to skip to next node (go to next sibling)
-* `Attribute::STOP_ATTRIBUTE` : instructs  the compiler to stop processing attributes of current node
+* ``Attribute::STOP_ATTRIBUTE``: instructs the compiler to stop processing attributes of current node (continues with child and sibling nodes)

-Finaly you have to create your extension that ships your node parser.
+Finally you have to create your extension that ships your attribute parser.

 .. code-block::
     class MyExtension extends AbstractExtension